s12chung/gostatic/README.md

 I find it best to use Amazon CloudFront CDN with Amazon Certificate Manager to provide SSL.
 See [CloudFront instructions on wiki](https://github.com/s12chung/gostatic/wiki/Hosting-via-CloudFront).

 Also, note about [CNAMEs on Root domains](https://serverfault.com/questions/613829/why-cant-a-cname-record-be-used-at-the-apex-aka-root-of-a-domain), which can break your emails.

+## Projects
+Here are my projects built with `gostatic`:

+- [s12chung/go_homepage](https://github.com/s12chung/go_homepage) - my homepage, where most of this code was extracted from
+- [s12chung/photoswipestory](https://github.com/s12chung/photoswipestory) - a static website as a photo book type project for a birthday present (so not my best code)

 ## Inspiration
 Much inspiration was taken from [brandur/sorg](https://github.com/brandur/sorg).